fsprojects/LocSta/README.md

 # FsLocalState

-An F# library for composing stateful functions
+A F# library for composing stateful functions